aws/eks-anywhere/docs/content/en/docs/reference/clusterspec/packages.md

 ## PackageBundleController Fields
 ### PackageBundleController
-PackageBundleController is the Schema for the packagebundlecontrollers API.
+PackageBundleController is the Schema for the packagebundlecontroller API.

 <table>
     <thead>